 Bad example of truth seeking:

-Aggressive anger and verbal abuse makes it difficult for the unfaithful partner to be honest.
-It also starts an hostile dynamics that makes it difficult to move into a collaborative and healing phase.
+Aggression and verbal abuse make it difficult for the unfaithful partner to be honest.
+It also starts a hostile dynamic that makes it difficult to move into a collaborative and healing phase.

 Stage 1: Reactions

 These are the most typical reaction to confrontations:

 When there’s lots of evidence, denial adds insult to injury.
 And when the truth finally surfaces the betrayed partner has two wounds: the sad reality and the false reassurances.

 Whatever they admit to, is often just a tiny fraction of the reality.

 Denying any emotional attachment or sexual involvement is another common reaction.
 Lying can be a sign that the affair partner is not yet ready to end the affair.